Apps: What do they all need?

 Side Effects are things that have an effect on the state of the app during it’s lifetime.
 Think async API calls, notifications, etc. This has traditionally been handled with closures, SwiftUI also adopts a very similar approach of using them within closures, for example:

-In this instance, the effect or the async call fetch is being fired off and we’re hoping to get a response back the way we expect, while this is how effects have always worked, the effect by itself cannot be controlled since it’s isolated with closures and we expect to receive a response at this point.
+is being fired off and we’re hoping to get a response back the way we expect, while this is how effects have always worked, the effect by itself cannot be controlled since it’s isolated with closures and we expect to receive a response at this point.
 Once it’s been fired off, we cannot cancel it either.

 Sure we can ensure that it works as expected by writing some tests - but wouldn’t it be better if we had a data type to control the uncertainity of effects?
 I tend to like work with guaranteed outcome whenever possible, there’s definitely different types of effects that could have different degrees of unpredictability.